clarity

 and as a conduit for advanced students, policymakers, NGO activists and an educated readership to gain

-knowledge about the socio-economic conditions existing across much of the world we live in, and the policies that
+knowledge about the socio-economic conditions existing across much of the world we live in, and the policies

-Brazil, Mexico, Canada, United States, United Kingdom, South Africa, South Korea and Thailand.
+including: Brazil, Mexico, Canada, United States, United Kingdom, South Africa, South Korea and Thailand.

 The countries/regions’ neoliberal experience and potential futures covered in this book are: Brazil, China, Cuba,